CloudifyMusic/Desktop-App/README.md

 # Desktop-App
-This is the Desktop App for Cloudify Music
+This is the Desktop App for Astris Music